Natural Resources (NR)

 Prerequisite: Open to undergraduate students and consent of instructor.

 Directed group study of selected topics.
 The Class Schedule will list topic selected.
 Total credit limited to 8 units.
+Course may be offered in classroom-based or online format.
 1 to 4 lectures.

 NR 290.
 Intercollegiate Forestry Activities.
 1 unit